91juhwang/TIL/Shell/Crontab.md

 - Edit the cronjob by running the below command (MacOS)
   * `sudo su -` - Become a root
-  * `crontab -u username -e` - Open the crontab for username
+  * `crontab -u username -e` - Open the crontab for the username
   * write commands and save the file
   * `crontab -u username -l` - Check the cronjob list for the username